manosriram/FamPay-Youtube-API/README.md

 # Database

-This server uses a MongoDB service.
-You can create one [here](https://www.mongodb.com/atlas/database).
-When the server starts, it connects to the URI with username and password provided in `config.yaml`
+This server uses MongoDB.
+To handle search queries, we have 2 text indexes (compound index) on title and description fields.

 # Config file

 Create a `config.yaml` at the root path with the following template:

 ```
-MONGO_USERNAME:
-    username
-MONGO_PASSWORD:
-    password
+MONGO_URI: mongo_uri_here
 YOUTUBE_API_KEY:
     - api_key_from_google1
     - api_key_from_google2